-The battle for the Iron Throne started on the 24th April with the sixth season!
-To celebrate the occasion I think it’s about time we took a closer look at the locations where Game of Thrones was actually shot.
-The Seven Kingdoms couldn’t be any more different – from snow-decked mountains looming over icy-cold fields, rough seas and Mediterranean coasts to hot, dry deserts, there really is everything you could ever imagine.
-That’s why it shouldn’t surprise you when I say this really has been filmed all over the place.
+Game of Thrones Filming Locations.
+The battle for the Iron Throne started once again on the 16th July 2017 with the seventh season!
+To celebrate the occasion I’m taking a closer look at the locations where Game of Thrones was actually shot.
+The Seven Kingdoms couldn’t be any more different – from snow-decked mountains looming over icy-cold fields, rough seas and Mediterranean coasts to hot, dry deserts.
+That’s why it shouldn’t surprise you when I say this series has been filmed all over the place.
 Oh, and one more thing: spoiler alert!

 Game of Thrones filming locations